autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/features/routing.md

 ### allow_while_using_route

 **[v1.6.0]** This option only affects the route change APIs.
 Autoware accepts new route even while the vehicle is using the current route.
-The route is only changed if it is safe to transition to the new route.
-When set false, the APIs always fail when the using the route.
+The APIs fail if it cannot safely transition to new route.
+When set false, the APIs always fail when the vehicle is using the route.